dsal3389/greff/README.md

 ```

 `ParentAuthor` is implementor for `Author` and `SmallAuthor` and in our query the `__typename`
-returned `Author`, so coati automatically created the correct python instace
+returned `Author`, so greff automatically created the correct python instace